ironsheep/P2-FLASH-FS/THEOPS.md

 The less frequent case is when we append to a file that contains less than 4,028 bytes:

 - **Case #2**: In the case of a small file we write into the (**Head/Last block**) until we fill it.
 Thie growth of this file follows the seqence shown in  "Writing to a File" (above.)

+#### Seeking within an existing File

+Seeking within an existing file is supported without any control structures being recorded/or updated within the file itself.
+A seek pointer is maintained for the open file handle.
+When a seek is requested the location is stored in the handle state data and the block underlying that location is loaded into the handle's buffer.
+When a read or write follows the seek the seek pointer is updated with the length of the data read or written.
+If a write occurred the buffer is marked as needing to be rewritten.
+If a close or a seek to an out-of-buffer location occurs the buffer will be written replacing the original block with the new.
+Then the block at the new seek location will be loaded in the handle's buffer.

 ## Tracking Data (State of Filesystem)